Disease-Progression-Modelling/disease-progression-modelling.github.io/_sources/pages/notebooks/ebm/ebm.md

 `kde_ebm.mcmc`
 : Tools for Markov Chain Monte Carlo fitting of the EBM, including bootstrap cross-validation.

+The [pyEBM](https://github.com/88vikram/pyEBM) toolbox can be used to fit a traditional EBM, or a Discriminative EBM.

 ## **Tutorial(s)**

 We have developed an introductory tutorial to understand Disease Course Sequencing using Event-Based Modelling.
 In future, we will provide an example on real data from a publicly available dataset.